juliaguida/oystercard/week_outlines.md

 **Crucial Omissions:** There are some cross-cutting strands that we fit in alongside other work.
-These code quality.
+This includes code quality.
 They are not the topic of any one week, and you will miss them out unless you think of them regularly!

 **Remember: [Success at Makers](https://github.com/makersacademy/course/tree/master/goals)** means understanding how to [reflect on your learning](https://github.com/makersacademy/course/blob/master/goals/reflective_learning.md) throughout these three months in order to demonstrate to yourself you've achieved the course goals.